Uimalakki/react-native-fishing-diary-app/README.md

 # react-native-rehearse

-Purpose of this project is to brush up the undersigned's rusted react-native skills.
+Main purpose of this project is to brush up the undersigned's rusted react-native skills.

-Plan is that the created app will use a resource(s)/sensor(s) of mobile phone.
-As well as a REST service of some sort.
+App that will be created will be a fishing diary app, where users can log info of their catches.
+App will use phones GPS, if desired/available and some weather api.